rossetti/KSLBook/docs/07-Chapter7.md

     private val planList = REmpiricalList<List<TestPlanStep>>(this, sequences, planCDf)
 ```

-The test plans, which are lists, are added to another list called `sequences,` which will be used from which to randomly select the test plan according to the discrete empirical distribution as provided by the CDF across the test plans.
+The test plans, which are lists, are added to another list called `sequences,` which will be used to randomly select the test plan according to the discrete empirical distribution as provided by the CDF across the test plans.

 To capture the performance of the system, we can use `Response` and `TWResponse` instances.